BhavitBJ/NewsBreeze/README.md

 ## Tech Stack & Libraries
-● API: All of the data is receiving from https://newsapi.org/
+● API: All of the data is fetched from https://newsapi.org/

 ● Retrofit : Construct the REST APIs.